Stop Googling the Copyright Symbol: Every Keyboard Shortcut for Special Characters in 2026

 Can I create custom keyboard shortcuts for special characters?

-On Mac, use System Settings → Keyboard → Text Replacements to create custom text shortcuts.
-On Windows, you can use AutoHotkey or PowerToys to map custom keyboard shortcuts to any character.
-In Microsoft Word, go to Insert → Symbol → Shortcut Key to assign shortcuts.
+On Mac, use System Settings > Keyboard > Text Replacements to create text shortcuts that work in any app.
+On Windows, AutoHotkey or PowerToys can map any key combination to any character.
+In Word specifically, go to Insert > Symbol > Shortcut Key to assign a keyboard shortcut.

-ASCII is an older encoding with 128 characters (basic Latin letters, numbers, symbols).
-Unicode is the modern standard covering 149,000+ characters from all writing systems.
-Alt codes are a Windows-specific input method where you hold Alt and type a number to insert a character.
-Unicode encompasses ASCII and is what modern systems use.
+ASCII is an older encoding with 128 characters (basic Latin letters, numbers, punctuation).
+Unicode is the modern standard covering 149,000+ characters from every writing system.
+Alt codes are a Windows-specific input method: hold Alt and type a number to insert a character.
+Unicode encompasses and extends ASCII, and is what all modern systems use.

 Haeun